Generated regional Pennsylvania river scene for Twenty Mile Creek planning; not an exact location photo

 Backup water

-If Twenty Mile Creek is high, low, iced, or crowded, compare Elk Creek for another Pennsylvania tributary, Walnut Creek for nearby gauge context, or Chagrin River for an Ohio steelhead option.
+If Twenty Mile Creek is high, low, iced, or crowded, compare Elk Creek for another Pennsylvania smaller stream, Walnut Creek for nearby gauge context, or Chagrin River for an Ohio steelhead option.

-Check PFBC Lake Erie and tributary regulations before fishing Twenty Mile Creek, including permit, season, night, harvest, and access rules.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check PFBC Lake Erie and smaller stream rules before fishing Twenty Mile Creek, including permit, season, night, harvest, and access rules.

 Check official easement and posted-land information before entering.